 You are not permitted to hold two or more merit or achievement-based material scholarships at the same time.
 If you receive merit or achievement-based support (either material or financial), amounting to less than EUR 30 per month on average, however, you are permitted to receive both scholarships simultaneously.

-Here you can find an overview provided by the Federal Ministry of Education and Research (BMBF) of the scholarships you may or may not receive together with the Deutschlandstipendium.
+Here you can find an overview provided by the Federal Ministry of Education and Research (BMBF) of the scholarships you may or may not receive together with the Deutschlandstipendium (German only).
 If your double funding is not permitted, you must choose which of the scholarships you would like to receive.
 If you (wish to) participate in a scholarship program that is not listed, please contact our Deutschlandstipendium Office.

 Special information for students of the Central Institute El Gouna: